Deltares/Wflow.jl/docs/src/user_guide/additional_options.md

 The `state` section in the TOML file provides information on the input file if the model is initialized with a warm state (`path_input`) and to what file the states are written at the end of the model run (`path_output`).
-Please note that the model setting `reinit` need to be set to `false` in order to initialize the model with states from the file located at `path_input`.
+Please note that the model setting `reinit` needs to be set to `false` in order to initialize the model with states from the file located at `path_input`.
 A mapping between external state names and internal model states is required.
 This information is specified for each model component, the `vertical` model and `lateral` model components.
 In the example below the `vertical` component represents the SBM concept,